What is a contact center?

 A contact center is a department that manages customer interactions across multiple channels, such as social media, email, voice, and online chats.
 The term may also refer to the software that the team uses to handle those interactions.
 Contact center software can save and consolidate contextual information from conversations with customers, enabling companies to deliver personalized, omnichannel experiences.

-Today’s consumers communicate through various avenues—from messaging services to apps to email.
+Consumers communicate through various avenues—from messaging services to apps to email.
+Their choices of communication channels aren’t always predictable.
 So, if you only offer one or two customer support channels, you’ll miss critical opportunities to connect with your audience.

-The solution: Establish a modern, dynamic contact center that lets you connect with customers through their preferred communication channels and provides the tools that help your agents perform to their full potential.
+Establish a modern, dynamic contact center to meet your customers with human-centered support when and where they need it.
+Contact centers let you connect with customers through their preferred communication channels and provide the tools that help your agents perform to their full potential.

 More in this guide: